-Beautiful beaches, teaming with nature, laid back vibe
+Sunset boasts beautiful beaches, nature, laid back vibe

-We thought we found a secret gem when we stayed a week at Sunset Beach, North Carolina.
+We thought we found a secret gem when we stayed a week at Sunset Beach on the state line dividing South Carolina and North Carolina.
 That’s before we searched online and discovered Sunset’s accolades include National Geographic’s 21 Best Beaches in the World.
 So it’s not a secret, but it is special.

 Sunset is southern-most of the Brunswick Island beaches and sits just north of South Carolina’s famous Grand Strand.
-The island is laid back and dominated by houses and duplexes… not the high-rises common along the Grand Strand.
+The island is laid back and dominated by houses and duplexes… not the high-rises common along so many South Carolina beaches.